barryvdh/barryvdh.github.io/_posts/2015-07-19-oauth-in-javascript-apps-with-angular-lumen-using-satellizer-laravel-socialite.md

 }
 ```

 Satellizer can parse the token to find out if it's still valid (you can't invalidate it, it just expires).
-Unfortunately there isn't an option to refresh a token yet in Satellizer, but you could probably built it yourself.
-Otherwiser the users just gets logged out after a year.
+Unfortunately there isn't an option to refresh a token yet in Satellizer, but you could probably build it yourself.
+Otherwise the users just gets logged out after a year.

-Satellizer sends the token in the Authorization headers, so we can verify this.
+Satellizer sends the token in the Authorization header, so we can verify this.
 We'll create an middleware for this.
 We're doing it a bit different than [the example](https://github.com/sahat/satellizer/blob/8b8ca04f6de3278205edfbc763df2d86a3f9254c/examples/server/php/app/Http/Middleware/Authenticate.php) (again):

 ```php
 public function handle($request, Closure $next)